City of Austin searching for location to store large amounts of water underground

-AUSTIN, Texas — As Austin continues to grow, the city has started looking into what they can do to conserve the water that the reserves currently have as part of Austin's 100-year water resource plan.
+AUSTIN, Texas — As Austin continues to grow, the City has started looking into what it can do to conserve the water that the reserves currently have as part of Austin's 100-year water resource plan.

 On Oct.
 20, officials will meet at the Austin Permitting and Development Center to get feedback from Travis County residents about how this project could incorporate equity and affordability considerations.